apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure.rst

     * ``key_path``: If set, it uses the *JSON file* authentication mechanism.
       It specifies the path to the json file that contains the authentication information.
     * ``key_json``: If set, it uses the *JSON dictionary* authentication mechanism.
       It specifies the json that contains the authentication information.
-See

 When specifying the connection in environment variable you should specify it using URI syntax.